 What Are the 4 Significance of Naming Ceremonies?

-Naming ceremonies establish a child’s identity, foster community belonging, celebrate family support, and highlight cultural traditions.
-You’ll notice how these elements strengthen connections and create a network of care around the child’s future.
+Naming ceremonies establish a child’s identity, foster community belonging, celebrate family support, and honor cultural traditions.
+These elements work together to create a network of care around the child’s future.

 What Do Godparents Promise at the Naming Ceremony?